Review: Citroen C5 Aircross (2019)

 Flair adds a two-tone horn, front parking sensors, Visio park 1 (reversing camera), front fog lights with cornering function, advanced comfort seats with grey grained leather/graphite cloth, driver's seat lumbar adjustment, LED welcome lgihting with two front LED spotlights, rear LED reaing lights, electrochrome rear-view mirror, stainless steel front inner door sills, Citroen Connect Nav with TomTom Live updates (3 year subscription), ConnectedCam, voice recognition (radio, navigation and telephony features), 18-inch Swirl alloy wheels, folding door mirrors with integrated LED turn signal indicators, tinted rear windows and windscreen, a matt black rear bumper fascia with chrome exhaust trim and 'Follow me home' lighting.

-Flair Plus features driver attention alert, intelligent beam headlights, foot operated motorised rear tailgate, keyless entry and start, acoustic laminated front windows, active cruise control, aluminium pedals and foot rest, wireless smartphone charging, opening panoramic glass roof including electric blind, 19-inch Art bi-tone diamond cut alloy wheels, gloss black upper radiator grille plus a gloss black rear bumper fascia with chrome exhaust trim.
+Flair Plus features driver attention alert, intelligent beam headlights, foot operated motorised rear tailgate, keyless entry and start, acoustic laminated front windows, active cruise control, aluminium pedals and foot rest, wireless smartphone charging, opening panoramic glass roof including electric blind, 19-inch Art bi-tone diamond cut alloy wheels with 205/55 R19 tyres, gloss black upper radiator grille plus a gloss black rear bumper fascia with chrome exhaust trim.

 Child seats that fit a Citroen C5 Aircross (2019)Our unique Car Seat Chooser shows you which child car seats will fit this car and which seat positions that they will fit, so that you don't have to check every car seat manufacturer's website for compatibility.